Did you make Santa’s 2020 naughty or nice list? Check here

 ANCHORAGE AK 99530-9998

-The United States Postal Service recommends sending your letters by Dec.
-7 so that they can be received by the Anchorage, AK, postmaster no later than Dec.
-14. Santa’s helpers will take care of the rest.
+The United States Postal Service recommends sending your letters by December 7 so that they can be received by the Anchorage, AK, Postmaster no later than December 14.
+Santa’s helpers in Anchorage, AK, will take care of the rest!

 More from MyHighPlains.com: